heyjoekim/SnowModelDoc/README.md

 Testing will be needed to see what the Linux VM  will need to have to get SnowModel to run.
 #### 2.1.1 Fortran Compiler
 Glen Liston's code was designed to run on a Fortran 77, 90, or 95 compiler.
 The two tested compliers were the Portland Group complier (`pgf77` or `pgf90`) and the GNU compiler (`gfortran`). `gfortran` should be included in most Linux distributions.
+Mac OS may have gfortran as well depending on the Xcode utilities that are available.
+Need to double check this, expecially with Macs on ARM processors.

 To check if it is installed, open terminal and type
 ```